DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

         * **_Internet Secure Association and Key Management Protocol (ISAKMP)_**
           * used to organize and manage the encryption keys that have been generated and exchanged
           * _security association_ is the agreed-on method of auth and encryption used by two entities (digital keyring)
-          * used to negotiate and provide authenticated keyring material (common method of authentciation) for security associations in a secured manner
+          * used to negotiate and provide authenticated keyring material (common method of authentication) for security associations in a secured manner
           * VPN uses two associations
             * one for encrypted transmissions
             * one for encrypted reception
-          * each IPSec VPN is composed two independantly encrypted simplex communication channels
+          * each IPSec VPN is composed two independently encrypted simplex communication channels
             * supports multiple simultaneous VPNs from each host

 The following Diagram illustrators the IPSec Encapsulation process